menu

 Springfield Home Appreciation Rates

-Relative to Ohio, our data show that Springfield's latest annual appreciation rate is higher than 90% of the other cities and towns in Ohio.
+Relative to Ohio, our data show that Springfield's latest annual appreciation rate is lower than 60% of the other cities and towns in Ohio.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Springfield differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Springfield - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Springfield real estate investment or home purchase decisions.